Hoyasumii/bee-movie/README.md

 Pinhead.

-Check out the new sm
+Check out the new smo